Experiment 1

 Day 2:

-Recrystallize the dried product using methanol as your recrystallization solvent.
-Add enough methanol to dissolve the product.
-You do not want to add too much methanol, but if you do, you can always evaporate some of it away.
-In order to facilitate your recrystallization, you might try heating the mixture a little in order to produce a supersaturated solution so that when you return the mixture to room temperature crystals will form.
-If you do not produce a lot of crystals, you might try evaporating some of the solvent by heating the mixture almost to the boiling point of methanol (about 68oC).
-Remove the warm beaker and let it sit at room temperature until crystals form.
+Your sample should be a free flowing slurry, meaning that there is enough liquid to keep the solid moving around.
+If you do not produce a lot of crystals, you might try evaporating some of the solvent by heating the mixture to the boiling point of methanol (about 68oC).
+Remove the beaker and let it sit again at room temperature until crystals form.

 Show the product to the instructor when you turn in your lab notebook for grading on the day you complete the experiment.